Sharpness of proper and cocompact actions on reductive homogeneous spaces: Reminders: Cartan and polar decompositions

 \subsection{Vector-valued distance function on $G/K$}

 Let $(\cdot,\cdot)$ be a $G$-invariant nondegenerate symmetric bilinear form on~$\g$ which is positive definite on~$\p$, negative definite on~$\kk$, and for which $\p$ and~$\kk$ are orthogonal.
 (If $G$ is semisimple, we can take $(\cdot,\cdot)$ to be the Killing form of~$\g$.)
-It defines a $G$-invariant Riemannian metric on the symmetric space $G/K$.
-Let $\Vert \cdot \Vert$ be the Euclidean norm on~$\p$ associated to $(\cdot,\cdot)$.
+Let $\Vert \cdot \Vert$ be the associated Euclidean norm on~$\p$.
+Viewing $\p = \kk^{\perp}$ as the tangent space $T_{x_0} G/K$, the restriction of $(\cdot,\cdot)$ to~$\p$ extends to a $G$-invariant Riemannian metric on $G/K$, making $G/K$ a Riemannian symmetric space of nonpositive curvature.
+We denote by $d_{G/K}$ the corresponding distance function.

-The Cartan projection $\mu : G\to\aaa^+$ of Section~\ref{subsec:Cartan-decomp} is by construction invariant under left and right multiplication by~$K$, and therefore defines a ``vector-valued distance function'' $\vect d : G/K \times G/K \to \aaa^+$ on the symmetric space $G/K$, given by
+The Cartan projection $\mu : G\to\aaa^+$ of Section~\ref{subsec:Cartan-decomp} is by construction invariant under left and right multiplication by~$K$, and therefore defines a ``vector-valued distance function''\ $\multidist : G/K \times G/K \to \aaa^+$ on the symmetric space $G/K$, given by